Degree structure and studies

 Students from partner universities are able to study as double degree students at LUT.
 Students admitted to the double degree programme receive a degree certificate from two universities after they have fulfilled the degree requirements of both universities.

-The programme's double degree partner universities are:
+The programme's double degree partner universities are the following:

 - Moscow Power Engineering Institute, Russia